krishnarevi/Fine-grained-Sentiment-Analysis-/README.md

 ### Introduction

-In the fine-grained version of Stanford Sentiment Treebank (SST) dataset, there are 5 different sentiment classes - **very negative, negative, neutral, positive and very positive** .Here we are trying to predict sentiment using `LSTM` and `PyTorch`.
+In the fine-grained version of Stanford Sentiment Treebank (SST) dataset, there are 5 different sentiment classes - **very negative, negative, neutral, positive and very positive** .
+In this notebook we are trying to predict sentiment on SST dataset using `LSTM` and `PyTorch`.

 ### Dataset